Skip to Main Content

 Generally, a health-related distinction in a benefit plan is not disability-based if:

-In Boots v.
+“ it constrains both individuals with and individuals without disabilities.
+EEOC Guidance at 44-45.In Boots v.
 Northwestern Mut.
 Life Ins.
-Co., 77 F.Supp 2d 211 (D.N.H.1999), the district court held that former employee stated claim against disability insurance company which provided long term disability benefits to her through her employer sponsored plan.
+Co., 77 F.Supp 2d 211 (D.N.H.1999), the district court held that a former employee stated a claim against a disability insurance company that provided long-term disability benefits to her through her employer-sponsored plan.
 The plaintiff alleged that the company violated the ADA provisions prohibiting disability discrimination in employment by granting benefits for physical disability as long as such disability existed, but limited mental disabilities to two years of coverage.

 In footnote 77 of the EEOC Guidance the Commission writes:

-œ[t]he Commission has taken the position in litigation … that distinctions between mental and physical conditions in long-term disability (LTD) plans are disability-based.
+[t]he Commission has taken the position in litigation … that distinctions between mental and physical conditions in long-term disability (LTD) plans are disability-based.
 Generally, an employee becomes eligible for LTD benefits when s/he is no longer able to work because of a serious permanent or long-term illness or injury.
-This means that in most instances employees who are eligible for or are receiving LTD benefits have disabilities as defined by the ADA, because their impairments substantially limit their ability to work or to engage in one or more other major life activities.
+This means that in most instances employees who are eligible for or are receiving LTD benefits have disabilities as defined by the ADA because their impairments substantially limit their ability to work or to engage in one or more other major life activities.
 Courts have disagreed with the Commission’s position and have held that treating physical or mental conditions differently in an LTD plan does not violate the ADA.
 See, e.g., EEOC v.
 Staten Island Savings Bank, 207 F.3d 144 (2d Cir.2000) (equal coverage of all disabilities not required by ADA); Lewis v.
 Kmart Corp., 180 F.3d 166, 170 (4th Cir.1999)(ADA does not require a long-term disability plan sponsored by a private employer to provide the same level of benefits for mental and physical disabilities), cert. denied, 68 U.S.L.W.
 3311 (U.S. Jan.24, 2000); Ford v.
 Schering-Plough Corp., 145 F.3d 601, 611 (3d Cir.1998)(en banc) (employer and insurance company need not justify actuarial basis for difference in benefits in long-term disability plan for mental and physical conditions), cert. denied, 119 S.Ct.
 850 (1999); but see Olmstead v.
-L.C., 527 U.S. 581 (1999)(ADA prohibits discrimination between different types of disabilities).
+L.C., 527 U.S. 581 (1999)(ADA prohibits discrimination between different types of disabilities).

 In reality, in order to determine whether an illegal health-related issue played a part in the denial of long-term disability benefits, the attorney must find evidence leading to this conclusion.
 However, this information is not readily available at the start of the case.
 Most often, the attorney only has one example of a discriminatory denial, the one received by his or her client.
 This places the attorney in a precarious position.
 A charge can easily be filed alleging disparate treatment, but to pursue a federal action upon receipt of the notice of right to sue, an attorney will need hard facts.
-Facts which can only be adduced during discovery.
+Facts that can only be adduced during discovery.

-Thus, the attorney must develop a complaint which in essence makes a conclusory, yet factually supported, allegation that the denial of disability benefits was based on an unlawful health-related disability distinction.
+Thus, the attorney must develop a complaint that in essence makes a conclusory, yet factually supported, allegation that the denial of disability benefits was based on an unlawful health-related disability distinction.
 Pursuant to Fed.R.Civ.P.
 Rule 11, the attorney must perform an investigation of the allegations and support the claims with factual evidence.
 Here is the conundrum, the employer and insurer will possess the information and certainly not provide the critical information necessary to form a valid disparate treatment case.
-As is common in most of these cases, the employer avers in its motion to dismiss that plaintiff fails to state a claim for which relief can be granted.
+As is common in most of these cases, the employer avers in its motion to dismiss that the plaintiff fails to state a claim for which relief can be granted.
 The attorney should utilize a motion to the court requesting permission to conduct limited discovery of the employer’s and insurer’s records.
 Hopefully, additional supporting evidence of similarly situated individuals will be revealed and further support the factual assertion(s) in the complaint.

 “ the benefit plan is bona fide; and

 “ the plan is not a subterfuge to evade the purposes of the ADA (42 U.S.C.
 Section 12201(1994); 29 C.F.R.
-1630.16(f)(1998)) EEOC Guidance at 45-46.
+1630.16(f)(1998)) EEOC Guidance at 45-46.

-œUnder the first prong of the defense, an employer must demonstrate that its plan is either a bona fide insured plan that is not inconsistent with state law, or a bona fide self-self insured plan.
+Under the first prong of the defense, an employer must demonstrate that its plan is either a bona fide insured plan that is not inconsistent with state law, or a bona fide self-self insured plan.
 To be bona fide, a plan must exist and pay benefits; in addition, the terms of the plan must have been accurately communicated to eligible employees.
-To determine whether a plan meets this standard, investigators typically need simply obtain a copy of the employer?s plan documents and confirm that benefits have in fact been paid. EEOC Guidance at 46.
+To determine whether a plan meets this standard, investigators typically need simply obtain a copy of the employer’s plan documents and confirm that benefits have in fact been paid.
+EEOC Guidance at 46.

-œThe term ˜subterfuge’ refers to disability-based disparate treatment in an employee benefit plan that is not justified by the risks or costs associated with the disability that is, disability-based distinctions that are not ˜based on sound actuarial principles or related to actual or reasonably anticipated experience.’
-Whether a provision of a benefit plan is a subterfuge must be determined on a case by case basis. EEOC Guidance at 46.
+The term subterfuge refers to disability-based disparate treatment in an employee benefit plan that is not justified by the risks or costs associated with the disability that is, disability-based distinctions that are not based on sound actuarial principles or related to actual or reasonably anticipated experience.’
+Whether a provision of a benefit plan is a subterfuge must be determined on a case-by-case basis.
+EEOC Guidance at 46.

-œThere are several ways that an employer can prove that disability-based distinction in a benefit plan is not a subterfuge.
+There are several ways that an employer can prove that disability-based distinction in a benefit plan is not a subterfuge.
 Among the possible justifications are the following:

-“ the employer may prove that the disability-based disparate treatment is justified by legitimate actuarial data, or by actual or reasonably anticipated experience, and that conditions with comparable actuarial data and/or experience are treated the same way.
+“ the employer may prove that the disability-based disparate treatment is justified by legitimate actuarial data, or by actual or reasonably anticipated experience and that conditions with comparable actuarial data and/or experience are treated the same way.

 Actuarial data will measure both the likelihood that the employer will incur insurance costs related to the disability and the magnitude of those costs as they arise.
 Thus, employers must show that the reduction in coverage for the disability or disabilities is required to account for an increased possibility that the benefit will be claimed or that the amounts required for coverage will be higher.
-Employers may not, however, rely on actuarial data that is outdated or that is based on myths, fears, stereotypes, or assumptions about the disability at issue. EEOC Guidance at 46.
+Employers may not, however, rely on actuarial data that is outdated or that is based on myths, fears, stereotypes, or assumptions about the disability at issue.
+EEOC Guidance at 46.It

 “ The employer may prove that the disability-based disparate treatment is necessary to maintain the solvency of the plan.
 To establish this defense, employers must show: